microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Disable-WinGetSetting.md

 PS C:\> Disable-WinGetSetting -Name LocalManifestFiles
 ```

-Disable the use of local manifest files.
+Disables the use of local manifest files.

 ## PARAMETERS